(con't from Part XIII)

 Since this free voice is repeated in each subsequent entry it becomes a 2nd countersubject.

-The subject then makes a 4th entry in the dominant key in the bass, the alto carries the 1st countersubject, the tenor carries the 2nd countersubject, and a free voice assigned to the soprano completes a 4 part texture.
+The subject then makes a 4th entry in the dominant key in the bass, the alto carries the 1st countersubject, the tenor carries the 2nd countersubject, and a free voice assigned to the soprano completes a 4 part texture; since this free voice reappears in each subsequent entry, it become a 3rd countersubject.

 So far, so good.

-Ordinarily this would complete the exposition in all its essentials, but here, we find something unexpected ... a (5th) redundant entry with the subject and both countersubjects very unusually inverted!
+Ordinarily this would complete the exposition in all its essentials, but here, we find something unexpected ... a (5th) redundant entry with all inverted!
 [See blog, Getting Started With Writing, Part XIII].

-This entry allows the alto to carry the 2nd countersubject and the bass to carry the 1st countersubject for the purpose of exhibiting the double counterpoint between these 2 lines in the exposition; since the subject is reiterated here in the original opening voice (the soprano) it becomes a redundant entry.
+This additional entry allows the alto to carry the 2nd countersubject and the bass to carry the 1st countersubject for the purpose of exhibiting the double counterpoint between these 2 lines in the exposition; since the subject is reiterated here in the original opening voice (the soprano) it becomes, in effect, super-added, hence the term "redundant."

 Inversions like this have been used elsewhere in fugues and lend a certain energy and freshness to the harmony [See blog, Getting Started With Writing, Part VI].